-Piotr Wandycz, The United States and Poland (1980) An outstanding study of the history of relations between Poland and the United States over the centuries.
-It is also the very first significant book that brings Polish Americans and Polonia (Polish community in America) into this story.
+Piotr Wandycz, The United States and Poland (1980) An outstanding study of the history of relations between Poland and the United States .
+It is also the very first significant book that brings Polish Americans and Polonia (Poles and people of Polish heritage or origin who live outside Poland) into this story.

-James Pula (editor), The Polish American Encyclopedia (2011) The very best single volume detailing the story of the Polish migration and settlement experience in America.
+James Pula (editor), The Polish American Encyclopedia (2011)

+The very best single volume detailing the story of the Polish migration and settlement experience in America.
 It covers the ties between Polonia and Poland and the people who are key to this story.
-The book belongs in every library in the United States and in the home of every Polish American who is interested in learning more about his or her heritage.
+The book belongs in every library in the United States and in the home of every Polish American who is